binilvj/data-engineering-with-data-build-tool-dbt-4458303/dbt_project_walkthrough.md

 Since this step is quite tedious, this tutorial provides completed `schema.yml` and `docs_blocks.md` files.
 Please place these files in the `/modesl/docs` folder and take a few minutes to review each file.

 Now, when we generate our dbt docs again, you can see an entirely documented dbt project.
+`schema.yml` is an old convention.
+Any name can be used for this file as long as the file has YAML extension and contents and is inside docs folder
 ```bash
 ❯ dbt docs generate
 ❯ dbt docs serve